ansible/ansible/docs/docsite/rst/network_how_tos.rst

    [WARNING]: argument password has been deprecated and will be removed in a future version

-.. note: Don't use this
+.. note: Top-level arguments are deprecated

-   We suggest you move away from this form and use ``provider:`` (LINK) or better yet SSH keys are your earliest convenience.
-Support for this method will be removed in FIXME x.y
+   We suggest you move away from this form and use ``provider:`` (FIXME LINK) or better yet SSH keys are your earliest convenience.
+Support for this method will be removed in a future release

 Provider Arguments
 ^^^^^^^^^^^^^^^^^^